hrsh7th/js-co-on/README.md

   - type
     - event name.
 - return
-  - whether event was already emitted.
+  - whether event was already emitted (and buffer is empty).

 todo